hyperledger-gerrit-archive/fabric-sdk-rest/README.md

 running.

-`fabric-rest-server` allows for a port to be specified for the server to listen on.
+`fabric-rest-server` allows for a port to be specified for the server to listen on with the `-p` option.
 Try out the API manually using the [LoopBack API Explorer interface][explorer], for your given hostname and port.

 ## Starting the server
 In the `fabric-rest` package directory run the command `./fabric-rest-server`.

+By default the server will read the Fabric connection profile information (which peers to connect to, etc.) from `datasources.json`.
+An absolute file name to read can be specified with the `-s` option.
 To see all command line options run `./fabric-rest-server -h`.

 ## Security and Authentication Mechanisms